wwenqi18/bmc-thesis/README.md

 # thesis-project
-A mathematica implementation for persistent homology computation and visualization
+A Mathematica implementation for persistent homology computation and visualization coded for my undergraduate honors thesis in math at Bryn Mawr College